Obituary of Wallace Harry Woodward

 All are invited on Monday at 2pm Aug 12th as Harry’s Cremated Remains are interred at California Central Coast Veterans Cemetery 2900 Parker Flats Road Seaside California, with full military honors.

-To send flowers to the family of Wallace Woodward, please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Wallace Woodward, please visit Tribute Store